 - Content-driven by cases and problems commonly encountered day-to-day in health care settings

-If you’ve never completed a training activity with us, you’ll need to register through our e-Learning portal.
-If you're returning to continue with an ALM or start another, you will need to log in again.
+If you’ve never completed a training activity with us, you’ll need to register through our eLearning portal.

 |Diabetes and its impact on male reproductive and sexual health *

 The aim of this learning activity is to develop confidence and expand the basic knowledge of primary health care nurses, medical and allied health professionals in starting a conversation with men about how diabetes impacts reproductive and sexual health, and its importance as a significant risk factor for cardiovascular disease, stroke, and depression.

 |2 hours||Diabetes, Reproductive health||Nursing & Allied Health Professionals||ACN, ADEA, APNA|

 This interactive online case-based learning activity aims to support GPs in the assessment, investigation, diagnoses and management of clinical presentations involving the potential use, misuse and abuse of androgens in clinical practice.